30+ Income Survey Questions (Ranges, Examples + Best Practices 2026)

 Bad: Requiring an answer to proceed.

-Better: Marking income questions as optional with a clear "Prefer not to say" option.
+Better: Marking income questions as optional with a "Prefer not to say" option.

-Mandatory income questions are the fastest way to kill completion rates.
+Mandatory income questions are the fastest way to reduce completion rates.
 The data you lose from abandoned surveys outweighs whatever you gain from forced answers.

 How to Use Income Data in Analysis

 Cross-tabulate with satisfaction, NPS, or purchase intent.
 Break your satisfaction scores by income bracket.
 If lower-income segments report lower satisfaction, the issue might be pricing or perceived value rather than product quality.
-If high-income segments report low satisfaction, you may have a features or positioning gap.
 This kind of customer feedback analysis surfaces patterns that aggregate scores hide entirely.

 Map price sensitivity by income bracket.
-Use a market survey template to structure this research, then combine Questions 15-16 (price sensitivity) with income data to build a price elasticity matrix.
-You will often find that price sensitivity does not map linearly to income.
-Some high-income segments are highly price-sensitive while some moderate-income segments prioritize quality.
+Combine price sensitivity questions (28-30) with income data to build a price elasticity matrix.
+You will often find that price sensitivity does not map linearly to income -- some high-income segments are highly price-sensitive while some moderate-income segments prioritize quality.

 Inform pricing tiers and discounts.
-Income data combined with willingness-to-pay questions (Questions 19-21) gives you direct input for pricing strategy.
-You can validate whether your current tiers align with what different segments consider fair, and design discount programs or entry-level tiers for segments priced out of your core offering.
+Income data combined with willingness-to-pay questions gives you direct input for pricing strategy.
+You can validate whether your current tiers align with what different segments consider fair, and design entry-level tiers for segments priced out of your core offering.

 Free Income Survey Template

-Skip the blank page.
-Formbricks offers free, open-source survey templates you can deploy in minutes with built-in privacy controls that matter for sensitive financial data.
+Formbricks offers free, open-source survey templates you can deploy in minutes with built-in privacy controls for sensitive financial data.

 For teams collecting sensitive financial data, Formbricks supports self-hosting so income responses never leave your infrastructure.
-It is open source, privacy-first, and built for product, marketing, and research teams who need GDPR-compliant survey tools without heavy engineering overhead.
+It is open source, privacy-first, and built for product, marketing, and research teams who need a GDPR-compliant survey tool without heavy engineering overhead.

 Get Your Free Income Survey Template →